thanos-io/thanos/docs/components/sidecar.md

                                  contains object store configuration.
 See format
                                  details:
                                  https://thanos.io/storage.md/#configuration
+      --shipper.upload-compacted
+                                 If true sidecar will try to upload compacted blocks as well.
+Useful for migration purposes.
+                                 Works only if compaction is disabled on Prometheus.
+Do it once and then disable the flag when done.
       --min-time=0000-01-01T00:00:00Z
                                  Start of time range limit to serve.
 Thanos sidecar will serve only metrics, which happened